strawlion/javascript/es5/README.md

   - Prefer to return early from functions.

     > Why?
-We can make stronger assumptions about our inputs when implementing the function body.
+We can make stronger assumptions about our inputs when implementing the meat of the function.
-    Less brace nesting leads to more readable code.
+    Less nesting leads to more readable code.

     ```javascript
     // bad